Adjerry91/VRCFaceTracking-Templates/README.md

 ## Notes

-* Do __NOT__ embed (copying out the animators) templates without VRCFury or modifiying animators in products.
-Embedding will break face tracking template support for future updates.
+* ⚠️Do __NOT__ embed (copying out the animators) templates without VRCFury or modifiying animators in products.
+Embedding will break face tracking template support for future updates.⚠️
 * All parameters are exposed on the template prefab.
 Do NOT use FT/v2/ parameters as these are the raw data coming from OSC and majority of them are floats that are not networked sync'd.
 Please use OSCm/Proxy/FT/v2 parameters when using in custom animations.

 ## Change Log